Skip to content

 Payment completion

-After the payment is complete, an order summary will appear on the buyer's screen.
-If you collected a payment from a scheduling page, a confirmation message will appear letting the contact know that their payment was submitted and the meeting was scheduled.
+After the payment is complete, the buyer will be directed to an order summary.
+If a payment was made from a scheduling page, a confirmation message will appear letting the contact know that their payment was submitted and the meeting was scheduled.

 Was this article helpful?